caseywebdev/cursors/README.md

   // definition.
   mixins: [Curator],

-  // The only component that should define `getInitialState` is the top level
+  // The only component that should define `getInitialState` is the root
-  // component, known as the `curator`.
+  // component.
+It should define its state in the `local` namespace.
+This allows
+  // `remotes` to use other namespaces in `state`
   getInitialState: function () {
     return {
+      local: {
         users: [...]
+      }
     };
   },